• Features

 Check out the template example below for an anniversary email in Omnisend:

-As basic as it is, the Shopify order confirmation email above is highly effective with a low likelihood of ever being considered spam.
+As basic as it is, the Shopify order confirmation email above is highly effective with a low likelihood of being considered spam.

 Track metrics that matter